MapsPeople/docs/src/content/various/kiosk.md

 ### No URL Parameters

 It is also possible to launch the kiosk without utilising URL parameters like those specified above, by using the link [http://kiosk.mapsindoors.com/](http://kiosk.mapsindoors.com/).
-If the kiosk is launched in this manner, you will be asked to enter an API-key and a Location ID to use as an origin point.
+If the kiosk is launched in this manner, you will be asked to enter an API-key and a Location ID to use as an origin point, information on which can be found [here]({{ site.url }}/content/various/kiosk/#configure-the-kiosk).
 The kiosk will then launch based on these parameters.

 ![kiosk-no-url](/assets/various/kiosk-no-url.PNG)